 Deer Mineral Site Season Is Here

 It''s "Deer Supplement Season".
-That time of year when does are pregnant or already giving birth and bucks fuzzy antlers are growing bigger each day.
-This time of year is very demanding on a whitetail's body.
+That time of year when does are pregnant and bucks have or will be shedding antlers.
+Or maybe it's already spring time and does are giving birth and nursing their new born fawns while bucks antlers are growing daily.
+Like us, deer need nutrition year round but this time of year is very demanding on a whitetail's body.
 Sure they survive but countless studies have proven that the environment in which they live has a tremendous impact on their health and physical development.
-The Definition of a Supplement is (something that completes or enhances something else when added to it) so when talking about wild deer we can not assume we will be replacing their current diet we certainly can take steps to enhance or supplement it.
-Mineral sites it one of those steps and probably the easiest and cheapest.
+Add in the demands their bodies undergo from now until fall and we begin to see the benefits of supplementing a wild deer's diet.
+The Definition of a Supplement is (something that completes or enhances something else when added to it) so when talking about wild deer, while we can not assume we will be replacing their current diet we certainly can take steps to enhance or supplement it.
+A Mineral site is one of those steps we can easily implement to supplement their nutrition and likely the cheapest.

 Deer mineral sites are exactly as the name implies.
 They are a specific spot where you are dumping minerals on the ground or an old stump or maybe using some form of a block.
 The deer then begin to frequent this site and lick the area where the minerals are.

 After I used minerals for many years starting with the traditional cattle salt and cattle trace minerals that have close to zero calcium and phosphorus and almost all salt, I shifted to minerals designed specifically for Wild Deer.
 So with that said I believe mineral sites are an important part of your program and if nothing else they provide an excellent place to place a trail camera and survey your deer.
 It can be the best location to see the bucks on your property and watch them as throughout the antler growing season.